NanoComp/meep/doc/docs/Python_User_Interface.md

 <a name="output_epsilon"></a>
 **`output_epsilon()`**
 —
 Output the dielectric function (relative permittivity) ε.
-Note that this only outputs the frequency-independent part of ε (the $\omega\to\infty$ limit).
+Note that this only outputs the real, frequency-independent part of ε (the $\omega\to\infty$ limit).

 **`output_mu()`**
 —
 Output the relative permeability function μ.
-Note that this only outputs the frequency-independent part of μ (the $\omega\to\infty$ limit).
+Note that this only outputs the real, frequency-independent part of μ (the $\omega\to\infty$ limit).

 **`Simulation.output_dft(dft_fields, fname, where=None, center=None, size=None)`**
 —